jamesdellinger/ios-nanodegree-on-the-map-app/README.md

 This repository contains the On the Map app project for the iOS Networking with Swift course in Udacity's iOS Nanodegree.

+The On the Map app displays a map that shows information posted by other students.
+The map will contain pins that show the locations where other students have reported studying.
+By tapping on the pin, users can see a URL for something the student find interesting.
+The user will be able to add their own data by posting a string that can be geo-coded to a location and a URL.

 My implementation contains the following unique user-friendly tweaks: